 Best for Innovation

 Ibis Carbon Adjustable Width

-The Ibis Adjustable Width Carbon is a unique and innovative handlebar that allows the user to adjust the width of the handlebar for experimentation or varying needs.
-Ibis did this by creating a carbon handlebar with threaded aluminum inserts on the ends that is 800mm wide or 750mm with the inserts removed.
-Additionally, the inserts can be trimmed to find your perfect width anywhere in between those measurements, and new inserts can be purchased for just $15 should your width experimentation go awry.
-Beyond the adjustability of the Ibis bars, they are competitively lightweight and provide good control and a comfortable well-damped feel.
+The Ibis Adjustable Width Carbon has a unique and innovative design that allows the user to adjust the width of the handlebar for experimentation or varying needs.
+By adding threaded aluminum inserts to the ends of the carbon handlebar, Ibis created the option to add or subtract width between 750 and 800mm.
+Additionally, the aluminum inserts can be trimmed to find your perfect width anywhere in between those measurements, and new inserts can be purchased for just $15 should your width experimentation go awry.
+Beyond the adjustability of the Ibis bars, they are competitively lightweight and provide good control and a comfortable well-damped ride feel.

-While the Adjustable Width bars do provide a good level of control in most situations, they are a little less stiff than the other carbon bars in this test and don't provide as sharp of control in heavy-hitting terrain.
-They are also only offered in a 31.8mm bore size which may require the purchase of a new stem if your bike has the modern 35mm "standard".
+While the Adjustable Width bars provide a good level of control in most situations, they are a little less stiff than the other carbon bars in this test.
+We felt they didn't provide as sharp of control in heavy-hitting terrain.
+They are also only offered in a 31.8mm clamp diameter, which may require the purchase of a new stem if your bike already has the modern 35mm "standard."
 Otherwise, there was little not to like about this lightweight, comfortable, and innovative adjustable handlebar.

 Read review: Ibis Carbon Adjustable Width